Brugmansia suaveolens

 Brugmansia suaveolens, Brazil's white angel trumpet, also known as angel's tears and snowy angel's trumpet, is a species of flowering plant in the nightshade family Solanaceae, native to south eastern Brazil, but thought to be extinct in the wild.
 Like several other species of Brugmansia, it exists as an introduced species in areas outside its native range.
 It is a tender shrub or small tree with large semi-evergreen leaves and fragrant yellow or white trumpet-shaped flowers.

 Description

 Brugmansia suaveolens is a semi-woody shrub or small tree, growing up to 3–5 m tall, often with a many-branched trunk.
 The leaves are oval, to 25 cm long by 15 cm wide, and even larger when grown in the shade.

-The flowers, which tend to be white in colour, are remarkably beautiful and sweetly fragrant, about 24–32 cm long and shaped like trumpets.
+The flowers, which tend to be white in colour, are sweetly scented at night and early morning, about 24–32 cm long and shaped like trumpets.
 The corolla body is slightly recurved to 5 main points, but the very peaks in the true species are always curved outwards, never rolled back, and these peaks are short, only 1–2.5 cm long.
 The flowers are usually white but may be yellow or pink and hang downward from fully pendulous up to nearly horizontal.

-The Latin specific epithet suaveolens means “with a sweet fragrance”.
+The Latin specific epithet suaveolens means "with a sweet fragrance".